dainer88/infratoolbox/README.md

 # InfraToolbox

-InfraToolbox integrates Terraform, TFEnv, TFLint, Checkov, and other tools into a single CLI for managing infrastructure efficiently.
+InfraToolbox integrates Terraform, Terraform Docs, TFEnv, TFLint, Checkov, into a single CLI for managing infrastructure efficiently.
 It simplifies the execution of multiple infrastructure-as-code tools, providing a unified interface for everyday operations.

 ## Features

-- **Unified CLI**: Run multiple infrastructure tools like Terraform, Terragrunt, TFLint, and Checkov with one command-line tool.
+- **Unified CLI**: Run multiple infrastructure tools like Terraform, Terraform Docs, TFEnv, TFLint, and Checkov with one command-line tool.
 - **Module Creation**: Automatically generate new Terraform module templates, ready for customization.
 - **Security Scans**: Ensure the security of your infrastructure using Checkov.
 - **Linting**: Enforce Terraform best practices by using TFLint.